 Abstract

 At the 3rd JVET meeting, AHG8 on 360 video test conditions was established.
 One of AHG8’s mandates is to “study the effect on compression when different warping methods are applied to the input 360 video before compression.”
 A main challenge for the test is that the input video is always in Equirectangular Projection (ERP).
 This gives ERP an obvious edge over the other projection formats.
 In this document, we propose a test methodology to compare different projection formats and their impact on 360 video coding aimed at reducing/removing the bias towards ERP, the geometry in which all currently available original spherical content is represented.
 We further propose to also study the impact on rendered video quality within a given viewport using different projection formats in future JVET tests, as we believe consuming 360 video content on conventional 2D displays will continue.

+In this second revision, simulation results for compact octahedron projection (COHP) and compact icosahedron project (CISP) are additionally provided.

 Introduction